Efficient Asynchronous Byzantine Agreement without Private Setups: Abstract

-We for the first time close the remaining efficiency gap between the communication complexity and the message complexity of private-setup free asynchronous Byzantine agreements, i.e., reducing their communication cost to only $\mathcal{O}(\lambda n^3)$ bits on average.
-At the core of our design, we give a systematic treatment of reasonably fair common randomness, and proceed as follows: \begin{itemize} \item We construct a reasonably fair common coin (Canetti and Rabin, STOC' 1993) in the asynchronous setting with PKI instead of private setup, using only $\mathcal{O}(\lambda n^3)$ bit and constant asynchronous rounds.
-The common coin protocol ensures that with at least $1/3$ probability, all honest parties can output a common bit that is as if uniformly sampled, rendering a more efficient private-setup free $\ABA$ with expected $\mathcal{O}(\lambda n^3)$ bit communication and constant running time. \item More interestingly, we lift our reasonably fair common coin protocol to attain perfect agreement without incurring any extra factor in the asymptotic complexities, resulting in an efficient reasonably fair leader election primitive pluggable in all existing $\VBA$ protocols (including Cachin et al., CRYPTO' 2001; Abraham et al., PODC' 2019; Lu et al., PODC' 2020), thus reducing the communication of private-setup free $\VBA$ to expected $\mathcal{O}(\lambda n^3)$ bits while preserving expected constant running time.
-This leader election primitive and its construction might be of independent interest. \item Along the way, we also improve an important building block, asynchronous verifiable secret sharing (Canetti and Rabin, STOC' 1993) by presenting a private-setup free implementation costing only $\mathcal{O}(\lambda n^2)$ bits in the PKI setting.
-By contrast, prior art having the same communication complexity (Backes et al., CT-RSA' 2013) has to rely on a private setup. \end{itemize}
+We reduce the communication of private-setup free asynchronous BA to expected $\mathcal{O}(\lambda n^3)$ bits.
+At the core of our design, we present a systematic treatment of reasonably fair common randomness protocols in the asynchronous network, and proceed as: \begin{itemize} \item We give an efficient reasonably fair common coin protocol in the asynchronous setting with only PKI setup.
+It costs only $\mathcal{O}(\lambda n^3)$ bit and $\mathcal{O}(1)$ asynchronous rounds, and ensures that with at least $1/3$ probability, all honest parties can output a common bit that is as if randomly flipped.
+This directly renders more efficient private-setup free asynchronous binary agreement (ABA) with expected $\mathcal{O}(\lambda n^3)$ bits and expected constant rounds. \item Then, we lift our common coin to attain perfect agreement by using a single ABA.
+This gives us a reasonably fair random leader election protocol with expected $\mathcal{O}(\lambda n^3)$ communication and expected constant rounds.
+It is pluggable in all existing VBA protocols (e.g., Cachin et al., CRYPTO'01; Abraham et al., PODC'19; Lu et al., PODC'20) to remove the needed private setup or distributed key generation (DKG).
+As such, the communication of private-setup free VBA is reduced to expected $\mathcal{O}(\lambda n^3)$ bits while preserving fast termination in expected $\mathcal{O}(1)$ rounds.
+Moreover, our result paves a generic path to private-setup free asynchronous BA protocols, as it is not restricted to merely improve Abraham et al.'s specific VBA protocol in PODC'21. \end{itemize} Our results and techniques could be found useful and interesting for a broad array of applications such as asynchronous DKG and DKG-free asynchronous random beacon.